FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-10-25-cancel-service.md

       matches: ["request", "form", "undo", "reactivate"]
 author: Lily
 ---

 ## Introduction
 If you need to cancel your Falix service, you can do so through either of our billing systems depending on where your subscription was created.
-This guide covers both the **new billing system** (integrated into the client area) and the **legacy billing system** (WHMCS).

-## Before You Cancel
-Before proceeding with the cancellation, please note:
-- Make sure to backup any important data before cancelling
-- Once cancelled, your data may not be recoverable

 {: .warning}
-> To avoid being charged for the next billing cycle, submit your cancellation request before your renewal date.

----
+> Make sure to backup any important data before cancelling.
+Once cancelled, your data may not be recoverable.

+## Cancelling Your Service

+{% tabs cancel %}

-## New Billing System (Client Area)
+{% tab cancel New Billing %}

 If you purchased your service through the client area at [client.falixnodes.net/billing](https://client.falixnodes.net/billing/), follow these steps.

 ### How Cancellation Works
-Cancellations in the new billing system are **deferred** — your server stays active until the end of your current billing period.
+Cancellations are **deferred** — your server stays active until the end of your current billing period.
 You will not be charged again, but you keep access until the period ends.
-You can also **undo a cancellation** at any time before the period ends.

 ### Steps to Cancel a Server
 1. Log in to the [Falix Client Area](https://client.falixnodes.net/).